Marshall County man admits to drug charge

-WHEELING, WEST VIRGINIA – Jacob Lee McKinley, of Moundsville, West Virginia, has admitted to a drug charge, United States Attorney William J. Ihlenfeld, II announced.
+WHEELING, WEST VIRGINIA – Joshua R. Sipe, of Moundsville, West Virginia, has admitted to distributing cocaine, U.S. Attorney Bill Powell announced.

-McKinley faces at least one year and up to 40 years of incarceration and a fine of up to $2,000,000.
+Sipe faces up to 20 years incarceration and a fine of up to $250,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-Assistant U.S. Attorney Clayton J. Reid is prosecuting the case on behalf of the government.
-The Marshall County Drug Task Force, a HIDTA-funded initiative, investigated.
+Assistant U.S. Attorney Robert H. McWilliams, Jr. is prosecuting the case on behalf of the government.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives and the Marshall County Drug & Violent Crimes Task Force, a HIDTA-funded initiative, investigated.

 U.S. Magistrate Judge James P. Mazzone presided.